mk-fg/reliable-discord-client-irc-daemon/README.rst

 Installation
 ````````````

-Simpliest way might be to use package for/from your linux distribution,
-if it is available.
+Simplest way might be to use package for/from your linux distribution, if it is available.

 Currently known distro packages (as of 2020-05-17):